 She has additional training in improvisational theatre from The Impatient Company of Toronto (now defunct), Artistic New Directions in New York, and has learned from some of the best, including Gary Austin (founder of The Groundlings in LA), Michael Gellman (who developed The Second City’s curriculum), and David Razowsky (who teaches improv as if it were Buddhism).
 She has trained in clowning with Patch Adams, Susan Parenti (who co-founded The School for Designing a Society), and Paola Coletto (one of only 40 Lecoq-trained and approved instructors).

-She has written a book on the therapeutic benefits of improvisational theatre, created three one-woman shows, and performed in Fringe Festivals in Toronto, Adelaide, Australia, and Dunedin, New Zealand.
-For the last few years she has worked as a therapist and coach at The ADHD & Asperger’s Centre of Guelph.
+She has written a book on the therapeutic benefits of improvisational theatre, created over three one-woman shows, and performed in Fringe Festivals in Toronto, Adelaide, Australia, and Dunedin, New Zealand.
+She has worked as a therapist and coach specializing in ADHD and Asperger’s in Guelph.

 Lauren leads DNA Dude.tte.s, an international improv troupe of well-developed characters who discovered they were related via a DNA test.
 They now perform all over the world in a premise that re-creates your favourite TV shows.
 Watch them do Three’s Company for the InterCity Improv Festival, or The Wire for The Garden Party in the UK (starting 36 minutes in).